raphael-attie/punchbowl/docs/source/pipeline/level1/despike.rst

 Despiking is carried out by our implementation of `DeForest's spikejones algorithm <https://github.com/drzowie/solarpdl-tools/blob/79d431d937bab6178eb68bec229eee59614233b3/image/spikejones.pdl#L12>`_.
-The algoirthm works on a single image at a time.
+The algorithm works on a single image at a time.
 It applies an unsharp mask to an image and compares that to a smoothed copy.
 Pixels with a significant difference are considered spikes.